Matt Kalil: Personal life

-Kalil is of Lebanese and Mexican descent.
+Kalil's father is of Lebanese and Mexican descent.

 Kalil's father, Frank, was a center at Arkansas and Arizona, and was drafted by the Buffalo Bills in 1982, before playing for the USFL's Arizona Wranglers in 1983 and Houston Gamblers in 1984.
 His brother Ryan was an All-American at Southern California, and was drafted by the Carolina Panthers in 2007.
 Their sister Danielle sang the national anthem at the Vikings–Panthers game, which featured both of her brothers, on October 13, 2013.

 On July 8, 2015, Kalil married American model Haley Kalil in a ceremony in Kauai, Hawaii.
 The following year, on July 8, they renewed their vows in a formal ceremony with family and friends, celebrating a year of marriage.
 She filed for divorce on May 4, 2022.
+On January 6, 2026, Kalil filed a lawsuit against Haley, alleging that she disclosed intimate details about him during a livestream.
+On September 18, 2026, the judge dismissed the aforementioned case against Haley.

 On April 13, 2024, he married model Keilani Asmus in a small ceremony in Las Vegas at the Little White Chapel.